-ou don't want just anyone working on your airplane, right?
+AIRCRAFT ELECTRONICS ASSOCIATION Why Choose an FAA-Certified Repair Station ou don't want just anyone working on your airplane, right?
 You want the most capable and meticulous hands on your machine, as if your life depends on it.
 So, how do you find those gifted and qualified hands?

-You probably can guess by turning to the directory in the back of this Pilot's Guide.
-That's right; you find these qualities at facilities displaying the Aircraft Electronics Association (AEA) logo.
+You find these qualities at facilities displaying the Aircraft Electronics Association (AEA) logo.
 But don't take it as a matter of faith; you should know what is behind this logo.
-You also should know what AEA member shops represent in terms of real value to aircraft owners, and understand their membership means more to them than a nice membership plaque.
+You also should know what AEA member shops represent in terms of real value to aircraft owners, and understand their membership means more to them than a nice membership plague.